How is Zeffy free?

 Raffle reporting requirements

-This might look like any civic organizations like tax exempt churches flagging their raffle reporting requirements to a CPA or accounting team ahead of time, to ensure that after the raffle things are all in one place and easily accessible.
+This might look like any civic organization like a tax-exempt church flagging their raffle reporting requirements to a CPA or accounting team ahead of time, to ensure that after the raffle everything is in one place and easily accessible.

 Such a report should include the following information: